 Every household has at some point had an argument over which shoe apparel company is the best and which dominates the other.
-However over the years, both the US and German sports labels have maintained two recognizable brands around the world.
+However, over the years, both the US and German sports labels have maintained two recognizable brands around the world.
 Yes, financially Nike is known to be much larger than Adidas, but the latter’s performance has been better over recent years.
-The article below will explain to you what has been different between the two companies so far, what in store for them in the future and will help you choose your pick.
+The article below will explain to you what has been different between the two companies so far, what is in store for them in the future, and will help you choose your pick.

-Later in 1949, the two brothers broke their relationship which led to the creation of Adidas by Adolf Dassler and PUMA by Rudolf making them the biggest business rival at that time.
-Adidas was named after the initials of Adolf Dasslers while the logo of three stripes was taken on as a shoe design on the company’s shoes for better comfort.
+Later in 1949, the two brothers broke their relationship which led to the creation of Adidas by Adolf Dassler and Puma by Rudolf making them the biggest business rival at that time.
+Adidas was named after the initials of Adolf Dassler's while the logo of three stripes was taken on as a shoe design on the company’s shoes for better comfort.
 With their logo “Impossible is nothing.”
 Adidas is currently valued at $14.3 bn, as of 2021.

 Nike is an American multinational company that is the world’s largest athletic shoes and apparel manufacturer and supplier.
 Originally known as “Blue Ribbon Sports” it was founded by Bill Bowerman and Phill Knight who was a track athlete in 1964 before becoming Nike in 1971.
 The name was taken from Nike, the Greek goddess of victory.
 The company was first made as a distributor for a Japanese shoemaker Onitsuka Tiger.
 Bowerman then made his first shoe for Otis Davis who later went on to win two Olympic gold medals in 1960.